nrbn/Portico-Estate/README.md

 **Search**
 ----
-  Returns json data for search.
+  Search for facilities or resources.
+Returns json data.

 * **URL**